adrien-senecal/CollabTract/README.md

-# CollabTract v1.0
+# CollabTract v1.1.0

 **Smart Door-to-Door and Flyering Route Planner**

 CollabTract is a web application designed to help optimize door-to-door distribution routes and flyering campaigns.
-Version 1.0 provides city search functionality and interactive mapping capabilities for French cities and addresses.
+Version 1.1 provides advanced city search functionality, interactive mapping capabilities, and intelligent clustering for route optimization in French cities and addresses.

 ## 🚀 Features